elmtree-askmo/cloudcannon-app/content/learn/engineering/what-are-some-ways-architectural-design-can-reduce-tension-in-public-spaces.md

 url: /learn/engineering/questions/what-are-some-ways-architectural-design-can-reduce-tension-in-public-spaces
 score: -1.0
 related_article1:
-    id: 169360
+    id: 169366
-    title: What is the Shikiri concept in architectural design, and how does it influence space division?
+    title: >-
+        What role does natural light play in environmental design, particularly in courtyard integration?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-shikiri-concept-in-architectural-design-and-how-does-it-influence-space-division
+    url: /learn/engineering/questions/what-role-does-natural-light-play-in-environmental-design-particularly-in-courtyard-integration
 related_article2:
-    id: 169372
+    id: 169363
-    title: How do advanced materials contribute to technical developments in architecture?
+    title: >-
+        How can color be used as a tool in architecture to impact emotions?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
+    url: /learn/engineering/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
 related_article3:
-    id: 169360
+    id: 169369
-    title: What is the Shikiri concept in architectural design, and how does it influence space division?
+    title: >-
+        What challenges are associated with deflection calculations in structural engineering?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-shikiri-concept-in-architectural-design-and-how-does-it-influence-space-division
+    url: /learn/engineering/questions/what-challenges-are-associated-with-deflection-calculations-in-structural-engineering
 related_article4:
-    id: 169363
+    id: 169362
-    title: How can color be used as a tool in architecture to impact emotions?
+    title: >-
+        What techniques are used in three-dimensional space creation to add depth and rhythm?
     subject: Engineering
-    url: /learn/engineering/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
+    url: /learn/engineering/questions/what-techniques-are-used-in-threedimensional-space-creation-to-add-depth-and-rhythm
 related_article5:
-    id: 169361
+    id: 169372
-    title: How does the integration of color enhance architectural design?
+    title: >-
+        How do advanced materials contribute to technical developments in architecture?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-the-integration-of-color-enhance-architectural-design
+    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
 ---

 &nbsp;